How to Format a Manuscript for eBook Conversion

-Double paragraph breaks
+- Double paragraph breaks

 If you need some space between the paragraphs, we can add that later using styles.
-If you are signaling a substantial break within a chapter (a section or scene break, to give the reader some time to breathe), please insert one line with three asterisks, like on the following picture:
+You can insert one line with three asterisks if you are signaling a substantial break within a chapter (a section or scene break to give the reader some time to breathe).

-Start your chapters on new pages
+- Chapters on new pages

 In Word, press the ❡ sign to show all hidden characters.
-A little arrow stands for tabulators, like on the picture below:
+The little arrow stands for tabulators, like in the picture below:

 You can also find this option in the Format menu, like in the picture below.
-This will ensure that your images are “anchored” to the correct place, so they will remain between these two paragraphs even after the conversion.
+This will ensure that your images are “anchored” to the correct place so that they will remain between these two paragraphs even after the conversion.

 While it is possible to wrap images in epubs, beginners are not advised to experiment with this setting, as it usually results in bad formatting.